Amos47/2400/Chapter1/Ch01_Brief.md

 In the final pillar, we'll discuss how value is created, how progress is measured and what contribution ICT can make to solving problems and creating value.

+Let's begin with a quote from Kevin Kelly's 2016 book entitled *The Inevitable: Understanding the 12 Technological Forces That Will Shape Our Future*.

+"At the center of every significant change in our lives today is a technology of some sort.
+Technology is humanity's accelerant.
+Because of technology everything we make is always in the process of becoming.
+Every kind of thing is becoming something else, while it churns from "might" to "is."
+All is flux.
+Nothing is finished.
+Nothing is done.
+This ever-ending change is the pivotal axis of the modern world."

+Kevin is the founding executive editor of Wired magazine, and a former editor/publisher of the Whole Earth Review.
+The book (which I *strongly* recommend you read) is published by Viking (Penguin Random House, June 7 2016, ISBN 9780525428084).